President’s Report to Our Members

 An effort to design and build a first non government-owned outpost on the Moon with some similarities to the abandoned Artemis Project OpenLuna.org has shown considerable interest and enthusiasm in working with the Moon Society on various projects including analog activities and engineering competitions

 In 2004, The Moon Society cosponsored the Mars Society Convention, held that year in Chicago.
 We had a great exhibit with several flyers about Moon/Mars collaboration.
 Few attendees paid any attention.
-But it was at this convention that we learned that the Mars Desert Research Stationcould be rented for crews from other organizations.
-The next year I got on a regular Mars Society Crew (#34) to learn what I could about MDRS and to determine whether this would be a good environment for a Moon Society “moonbase simulation.”
+But it was at this convention that we learned that the Mars Desert Research Station could be rented for crews from other organizations.
+The next year Peter Kokh got on a regular Mars Society Crew (#34) to learn what he could about MDRS and to determine whether this would be a good environment for a Moon Society “moonbase simulation.”

-Well, the MDRS landscapes screamed “Mars,” but I thought that we could nonetheless do some useful moon-relevant projects and exercises there, and with the Lunar Reclamation Society kicking in one fifth of the demanded “rent” and both the Moon Society and NSS matching that donation, we were on our way.
+While the MDRS landscapes screamed “Mars,” the thought was that we could nonetheless do some useful moon-relevant projects and exercises there.
 Our “Artemis Moonbase Sim 1” exercise, Crew #45, took over the premises, February 26 – March 11, 2006.
 While paying “$7k rent” is hardly what one would call “collaboration,” these two crew experiences in tandem helped us determine what we would do the same, and what we would definitely do differently, had we our own analog station.

 On our crew we added a “module” to the complex: the Heinlein Memorial Tunnel, a PVC frame “virtual” tunnel between the Hab and the Greenhab so that crew members could go from one to the other without a spacesuit, pretending that they were in a pressurized corridor.
 The MDRS Engineering Team which had preapproved the design and its installation were appreciative, but it didn’t earn us a rebate on our “rent.”